 Finding Inspiration

 Try the Rose/Thorn/Bud method for coming up with new ideas.
 It’s a tactic that can really boost your creativity.
 Starting the New Year fresh is a great opportunity for reflecting and planning.
 This can be a big push for new beginnings.
+Taking time to reflect during times of change can help guide your most important decisions, ensuring you move forward with clarity and purpose.
 Using mind maps, like the ones Ayse Birsel talks about in “Design the Life You Love,” can make your brainstorming even more effective.

 Looking within can also be a big source of inspiration.
 Tobias Leisgang, an Innovation Director, shares his thoughts on LinkedIn.
 This is a great example of how reflecting openly can lead to growth.
 Everyone, from students to professionals, can benefit from keeping a creative journal.
 It’s good for taking note of your feelings and insights, whether they’re positive or negative.